 FedRAMP Moderate Compliance

-The Terra system is in the process of completing a System Accreditation process following the NIST Guide for Applying the Risk Management Framework to Federal Information Systems (NIST SP 800-37).
-The system, which has previously been granted Authority to Operate as a FISMA Moderate impact system, is in the process of applying for authorization at the FedRAMP Moderate impact level and will be annually assessed by a 3rd party validate continued compliance with the moderate baseline security controls in NIST-800-53 with a particular concentration on Continuous Monitoring and audit controls.
+In addition to its FISMA Moderate authorizations, Broad has completed a System Accreditation for the Terra system following the NIST Guide for Applying the Risk Management Framework to Federal Information Systems (NIST SP 800-37) and has been authorized as a FedRAMP Moderate impact system.
+Under this framework, Terra is annually assessed by a 3rd party to validate continued compliance with the moderate baseline security controls in NIST-800-53 with a particular concentration on Continuous Monitoring and audit controls.
 It is our goal, using those controls and more, to Identify likely threat sources, Protect against those threats, Detect incoming attacks, Respond to those attacks, and Recover full integrity of all systems, including accurate event reporting.

 Multiple Levels of Security